Fetching from the wire…

 Reported by the same outlet (arxiv.org); overlapping topics (absolute, against, agentic, code); pushes against this story (against).

-Reported by the same outlet (arxiv.org); overlapping topics (against, agentic, quality); pushes against this story (against).
+Reported by the same outlet (arxiv.org); overlapping topics (against, architectural, architecture); pushes against this story (against).

-Reported by the same outlet (arxiv.org); overlapping topics (against, code); pushes against this story (against).
+Reported by the same outlet (arxiv.org); overlapping topics (against, agentic, code); pushes against this story (against).

-Reported by the same outlet (arxiv.org); overlapping topics (against, code); pushes against this story (against).
+Reported by the same outlet (arxiv.org); overlapping topics (adoption, against, code); pushes against this story (against).